On Algebraic Abstractions for Concurrent Separation Logics: PCM Abstractions Formally

-In this sense, $\nogaps$ is a \emph{global} property because it holds of the collective state of all threads taken together.
-However, $\nogaps$ isn't \emph{local}: unlike \seprels, it can't be seen as a relation holding between any two individual threads in the thread pool.
-In short, we use \seprels to encode local state properties, and resource state spaces to encode global ones.
+In this sense, $\nogaps$ is a \emph{global} property.
+It holds of the collective state of all threads taken together, but, unlike \seprels, doesn't relate any two individual threads.
+In particular, $\nogaps$ can't be moved from $\STicket$ into $\UTicket$.
+In other words, PCMs and \seprels encode local properties of thread states, while resource state spaces encode global ones.